Zodiac Milpro

-Zodiac Milpro, headquartered in Paris, France, is a company that manufactures inflatable boats and rigid hull inflatable boats for the emergency services, military and professional users, including heavy-duty inflatable work boats that can carry payloads up to four tons and passengers for ecotourism, whale watching, etc.
+Zodiac Milpro Group, formerly Zodiac Military and Professional, headquartered in Paris, France, is a company that manufactures inflatable boats and rigid hull inflatable boats for the emergency services, military and professional users, including heavy-duty inflatable work boats that can carry payloads up to four tons and passengers for ecotourism, whale watching, etc.

 Ownership

 Headquartered in Paris, France and with manufacturing facilities in Delta, British Columbia, Roses, Spain, and Stevensville, Maryland.
-Zodiac Milpro was a business unit of Zodiac Aerospace till 2008, when it was renamed Milpro.
-In 2011 it was spun off from Zodiac Aerospace and it became an independent company.
+Zodiac Military and Professional was a business unit of the Zodiac Group till 2008, when it was renamed Milpro, part of the independent company Zodiac Marine & Pool.
+In 2011, it was spun off from Zodiac Group and it became an independent company.

-In December 2012, Zodiac Milpro Group was sold by its parent company, Zodiac Marine and Pool, being acquired by Oaktree Capital.
+In December 2012, Zodiac Milpro was sold by its parent company, Zodiac Marine & Pool, being acquired by Oaktree Capital.
 The following year, Zodiac Milpro acquired the British inflatable boat manufacturer Avon Inflatables, which was renamed Zodiac Milpro UK.

 Name

 Though Zodiac Milpro and Zodiac Nautic produce a large range of both inflatable and rigid-hulled boats, the name "Zodiac" has become synonymous with inflatable boats such as the FC470 and as a generic term for inflatable boats.